don7panic/xtrade/docs/user_guide.md

 ---

 *This documentation reflects the current implementation status of XTrade.
-The system is fully functional with real-time market data processing, WebSocket connections, and comprehensive configuration management.
-Future development will focus on enhancing the TUI interface and adding advanced features.*
+The system supports real-time market data processing, TUI visualization, alerts, and configuration management.
+Future development will focus on trading workflows, alert persistence, and data storage.*